 Stye and conjunctivitis are both easy to observe on an eye and can appear as suddenly as painful blinking.

-- A stye is an infection that starts in the eyelashes or the oil glands, on the upper or lower eyelid.
-The lid becomes red and swollen, resulting in pain when blinking.
+- A stye is an infection that starts in the eyelashes or the oil glands on the upper or lower eyelid.
+The lid becomes red and swollen, and it hurts to blink.

 - Conjunctivitis is an inflammation of the conjunctiva, the clear lining over the eyeball surface.
 The sclera (white part of the eye) becomes pink or red — the reason why this is also called pinkeye.
 The eye feels sore, and blinking does not provide relief.

 The stye is usually caused by bacteria, while a virus or allergy is usually behind conjunctivitis.
 Except for allergic conjunctivitis, both are contagious.

 An infection in the tear ducts will interfere with tear production.
 Since the whole point of blinking is to spread tears to lubricate the eye surface, blinking without tears will be painful.

 Did You Injure Your Eye?

 “Why does my eye hurt?” you may wonder.
 Well, did you rub your eyes a bit vigorously when you woke up?
 You may have injured your eye and eyelid.

 Here are other ways you can inadvertently injure your eyes:

 - Too much sun.
 Wear sunglasses if you’re going to be out in the bright sunlight.
 Ultraviolent light can burn your eyelids, which are, after all, pretty thin.